writethedocs/www/docs/conf/prague/2020/news/announcing-virtual-conf-dates.rst

 Ticket sales will re-open in the summer.
 Check out the :doc:`tickets page </conf/{{shortcode}}/{{year}}/tickets>` for prices.
 Your virtual ticket includes:

-* Live streaming of all talks (available for ticket-holders only)
+* Live streaming of all talks
 * Q&A with speakers after each talk (may not be available for all speakers)
 * Access to the conference chat with all other attendees, speakers and sponsors
 * Access to the writing day